blahcat/blahcat.github.io/_posts/2017-08-14-a-primer-to-windows-x64-shellcoding.md

     [...]
 {% endhighlight %}

-_Note_: the extension
+_Note_: the WinDBG extension [`!token`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-token) provides
-[`!token`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-token) provides
-a more detailed output.
+a more detailed (and parsed) output.
+You might to refer to it instead whenever you are analyzing tokens.

 So basically, if we create a process (say `cmd.exe`), and overwrite its token with the `System` token value we found (0xffffc0002f405590), our process will be